toybila/EvenF_submission/README.md

 Manually, if preferred, the commands to do this individually are:

-docker-compose up –build db
+docker-compose up -d --build db

-docker-compose up –build app
+docker-compose up -d --build app

-docker-compose up –build trainer
+docker-compose up -d --build trainer

 Once, all the containers are running the API endpoints will be available on